gizmecano/opencart-2-fr/README.md

 ## Introduction

-OpenCart-2-fr is a language pack for the ecommerce platform [OpenCart](http://www.opencart.com/) (version 2.x).
+OpenCart-2-fr is a French language pack for the ecommerce platform [OpenCart](http://www.opencart.com/) (version 2.x).
 Started within the context of the (unofficial) open and free project [OpenCart Translation v.2](https://crowdin.com/project/opencart-translation-v2) (cf. [this file](readme.txt) for further details), it brings together translation proposals for a complete French localization of the administration interface (*backend*) as well as the online store (*frontend*).

 ## Installation